Martial Artist

 Breach the center line

-Whenever you damage an enemy with an unarmed attack without using another monk feature, you break the target’s guard and seize the advantage, restoring one spent technique die.
+Whenever you damage an enemy with an unarmed Attack without using a Martial Artist feature, you break the target’s guard and seize the advantage.
+This restores one spent Technique Die.

 Stay With What Comes

 You are always prepared for an opponent's attack.
-When a close opponent attacks you or attempts to move away from you, you can spend a technique die to attack or use a martial artist ability against them.
+When an opponent makes a melee Attack against you or attempts to move away from you, you can spend one Technique Die to Attack them.

 Chain strike